 The SDDS is part of the IMF’s Data Standards Initiatives for the compilation and dissemination of statistical data.

 To access the National Summary Data Page of Malta, click the following link:

 National Summary Data Page

-A country which subscribes to the Special Data Dissemination Standard is expected to submit information about its data and its dissemination practices.
+A country which subscribes to the Special Data Dissemination Standard is expected to submit information about its data and dissemination practices.
 These are called ‘metadata’.
-SDDS metadata pertaining to each subscribing country are presented on the IMF website on a Dissemination Standards Bulletin Board.
+SDDS metadata pertaining to each subscribing country are presented on the Dissemination Standards Bulletin Board (DSBB) of the IMF website.
 On its part, the subscribing country is responsible for ensuring the accuracy and timeliness of metadata updates.

-To access SDDS Metadata of Malta, click the following link SDDS Metadata
+To access SDDS metadata for Malta, click the following link: SDDS Metadata